 Brown Hair Bleaching Before And After Results

 Bleached hair is weak and prone to breakage.
 Thus, protecting your hair from damage is essential whether you bleach it at home or a salon.
 Here are a few simple tips to take care of your bleached hair without spending much money or time.

 - Massage your hair and scalp gently with warm coconut oil.
 Leave it on overnight.
 The next day, wash your hair with a shampoo and conditioner.

-- Do not wash your hair frequently.
+- Do not wash your hair more than two times per week.
 Let the natural oils keep the strands moisturized.

 - Use a microfiber towel to dry your scalp and hair.

 - Always use a blow dryer on a cool setting.